 - You will need to have heart function tests while taking this drug.
 Talk with the doctor.

 - This drug may affect how wounds heal.
-If you need to have surgery, you may need to stop this drug before surgery.
-Start taking it again after surgery as you have been told by your doctor.
-Talk with your doctor.
+If you have surgery, you may need to stop this drug before surgery.
+Start taking it again after surgery as you are told by your doctor.

 - Be careful in hot weather or while being active.
 Drink lots of fluids to stop fluid loss.